Literate snippets about growing up and yawping old scribed by Elk Bellows

 Norman E-Mailer turned me into a middle-aged cyborg.

-As the grounds manager and landscape architect at an urban campus, most of my concerns revolved around the plants and pavements that were the responsibility of my crew.
+As grounds manager and landscape architect that urban campus, most of concerns revolved around the plants and pavements that were the responsibility of my crew.
 These issues come to light as the newsletter widens its circulation from staff to students.
 I move through poetry and prose to make my points.
 In addition, I revel in dictating the details of vacations to make people jealous.
 My final exit finds me marveling at my unusual spate of male pattern baldness on my facial pate….